A four-year attempt to rebuild mathematical intuition

 archived.

 A running record of completed lessons — the core insight, the spatial intuition it built, and the beauty thread that closed each night.
-Newest at top.
+Newest first.

 Curriculum